sav-che/TL-2/Authors/Seidlitz, Nicolai (Karl Samuel) von {std. Seidlitz}.md

-> [!cite] BHL link: this entry starts at [page 493](https://www.biodiversitylibrary.org/item/104077#page/507/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 493](https://www.biodiversitylibrary.org/page/33333632) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Seidlitz, Nicolai \[Karl Samuel\] von (1831-1907), Latvian (Baltic-German) botanist and statistician; studied botany at Dorpat 1852-1854; travelled in the Caucasus and Persia 1855-1857; Mag. bot.
-Dorpat 1858; director of a serilogical school in Nucha (Transkaukasia) 1858-1863; with the surveyors office of the Caucasus 1866-1868; with the Office of Statistics at Tiflis 1868-1877, later judge at Tiflis. (*Seidlitz*).
+Dorpat 1858; director of a serilogical school in Nucha (Transkaukasia) 1858-1863; with the surveyors office of the Caucasus 1866-1868; with the Office of Statistics at Tiflis 1868-1877, later judge at Tiflis.
+**Abbreviated name**: *Seidlitz*

 #### Herbarium and types